2019 Olney Elementary School Science Fair

 Sponsored by OES PTA

-The OES Science Fair will be held on Wednesday, February 28 from 6:30–8:30 PM in the cafeteria.
+The OES Science Fair will be held on Wednesday, February 27 from 6:30–8:30 pm.
 ALL AGES are welcome to participate in the noncompetitive Science Fair.
 Students may work individually, with siblings or in groups.
 In order to encourage significant hands-on experience, groups larger than 3 participants are not recommended.
 It’s a fun way to learn more about science, to try out a new experiment, and to have fun with friends.

 Questions?
 Contact Mishra at firstname.lastname@example.org.